KatCodes7/healthcare-sql-claims-analysis/README.md

 This analysis demonstrates how SQL can be used to transform raw healthcare data into actionable operational insights.

-Potential business applications include:
+Potential applications include:

 - Identifying age groups associated with higher inpatient cost burden
-- Highlighting chronic condition populations that may require proactive care management
+- Highlighting chronic condition populations that may benefit from proactive care management
-- Supporting resource planning by revealing utilization patterns across beneficiary groups
+- Supporting resource planning by revealing utilization patterns across beneficiary segments
-- Enabling healthcare organizations to focus cost-containment strategies on high-impact segments
+- Enabling healthcare organizations to focus cost-containment strategies on high-impact populations

-These insights support more informed decision-making in utilization management, care coordination, and cost reduction initiatives.
+These insights support more informed decision-making in utilization management, care coordination, and cost optimization initiatives.

 ---